It’s always a funny week for our family, this one.

 He also taught me the game where as kids, we would walk into the road as a car was coming and then just as they almost make contact with you, fall over and shriek in pain.
 I didn’t teach that one to Flea, for obvious reasons.
 Although we gave it up after the day we played it and the driver who thought they’d run me over turned out to be our head teacher.
 Oops.

-So it doesn’t seem right to mourn him on days like today.
+So it doesn’t seem right to mourn him on days like these.
 And besides, life moves on.
 Life’s a bastard like that.
+So cherish the people you have while you have them.
+But we all knew that anyway, right?

-So I suppose I’ll mark it with a few moment’s thought about my brother, and after school I’ll take Flea to the park, or the beach, and I’ll think about how lucky I was to have someone like my brother in my life while I was growing up.
-And I’ll write a blog post, so you all know, now, that he was here.
+So I suppose I’ll mark another anniversary with a few moment’s thought about my brother, and at some point maybe I’ll take Flea to the beach, and I’ll think about how lucky I was to have someone like my brother in my life while I was growing up.
+Then I’ll write a blog post, so you all know, now, that he was here.
 And now he’s not.
 And that’s a shame.